-- is designed as a professional-oriented degree for transfer to another college or university to support progress toward earning a bachelors degree. - requires a minimum of 60 college-level credit hours with a 2.0 or higher GPA. - requires the completion of a cultural diversity course from a list of approved courses.
-Some courses in the approved list will also meet humanities, social science or non-lab science requirements for this degree.
+- is designed as a professional-oriented degree for transfer to another college or university to support progress toward earning a bachelor's degree. - requires a minimum of 60 college-level credit hours within specified categories with 15 credit hours earned at JCCC and a 2.0 or higher GPA. - · requires a minimum of 34 credit hours of Kansas Systemwide General Education requirements. - requires a minimum of 26 additional credit hours of open electives, including 6 hours of STEM (Science, Technology, Engineering, and Mathematics (p.
+171)) electives. - requires the completion of a JCCC Cultural Diversity course (p.
+177) from a list of approved courses.
+Some of the courses in this list will also meet Kansas Systemwide General Education requirements.